wmastover/ColdEmailTool/README.md

 # Email Automation System

 An automated email campaign system that uses Google Sheets as a backend and Gmail API for sending emails and tracking responses.
-Features Telegram notifications for real-time reply alerts.
+Features Telegram notifications for real-time reply alerts and weekly status reports.

 ## Features

 - Automated email campaign management using Google Sheets
 - Three-stage email sequence with customizable templates
 - Automatic reply detection with real-time Telegram notifications
+- Weekly status reports via Telegram
 - Direct Gmail links in notifications for quick access to replies
 - Campaign status tracking and updates
 - Detailed logging of all operations